BoxCast Team • October 31, 2018

 Outputs: 3G-SDI, HDMI, Ethernet Streaming

 Your cameras are only part of the PTZ setup.
-If you're operating a PTZ camera and looking to utilize the panning/tilting and zooming functionality, you will also need a controller.
+If you're operating a PTZ camera and looking to use the panning/tilting and zooming functionality, you'll also need a controller.

 PTZ controllers feature joysticks as well as toggles for zooming.
-They operate on various control protocols (like VISCA), so, make sure that your controller is compatible with your camera.
+They operate on various control protocols (like VISCA), so make sure your controller is compatible with your camera.

-For a detailed look into all of the factors that go into purchasing a PTZ camera for live streaming, check out this article from B&H.
+For a detailed look into all the factors that go into purchasing a PTZ camera for live streaming, check out this article from B&H.

-For more information on live streaming gear, check out our guide to the best live streaming equipment.
+For more information on live streaming gear, read our guide to the best live streaming equipment.